Cascade Investment

-Larson reportedly directs Cascade's investments through Bill and Melinda Gates Investments, a firm that also manages the portfolios of the Bill and Melinda Gates Foundation and other connected entities.
+Larson reportedly directs Cascade's investments through Bill and Melinda Gates Investments, a firm that also manages the portfolios of the Gates Foundation and other connected entities.
 Larson accrued over the twenty years from 1995 an 11% compound annual return, and as of 2014 had 100 employees working under his direction.
 In 2021, Cascade drew attention due to allegations of toxic work environment caused by Larson.

 With 269,000 acres of farmland (which has been historically countercyclical to the stock market) being held through a wide network of shell companies, Cascade Investment is the largest farmland owner in the United States.

 Cascade has managed Gates' stake in Canadian National Railway since 2013.
 This constituted one of the investment firm's largest holdings.
 In 2022, the company sold $940 million worth of stocks, whittling Gates' stake down to 1.4 percent.